Why you need to hear

-Most of you who have gotten this far into my website probably own a music system that is comprised of a collection of equipment that has grown over time, often from different dealers or secondhand.
-Even if your “original” system was carefully set up, the chances are that over time and through the changes it has undergone, it’s lost its state of tune and is no longer delivering the performance of which it’s capable.
+Most of you who have gotten this far into my website probably own a music system comprised of a collection of equipment that has grown over time, often from different dealers or secondhand.
+Even if your "original" system was carefully set up, the chances are that over time and through the changes it has undergone, it's lost its state of tune and is no longer delivering the performance of which it's capable.

 Any visit starts with a phone conversation.
-The more advance information I have, the better the job I can do, but I also want to discover why you are searching for more performance from your existing system.
-It might be a specific problem or it might be a case of "It's just not doing it for me anymore.", which is a perfectly good answer.
-The point is that the sizeable investment you have in your system isn’t delivering.
-I will ask you about what is in your current system, what changes you have made and the physical characteristics of your listening room.
-I’ll also ask you about the music you listen to and why.
+The more advanced information I have, the better the job I can do, but I also want to discover why you are searching for more performance from your existing system.
+It might be a specific problem, or it might be a case of "It's just not doing it for me anymore.", which is a perfectly good answer.
+The point is that the sizeable investment you have in your system isn't delivering.
+I will ask you about what is in your current system, what changes you have made, and the physical characteristics of your listening room.
+I'll also ask you about the music you listen to and why.

 Q: What is it that really transforms even the most modest home audio system into an essential musical experience?

 A: The elimination of any noise or sound that is not actually part of the music.